 The country's first commercial avocado orchard had been established.
 Selecting the most promising varieties, they began raising their own seedlings (mostly Mexicola) and by 1965 had around 600 trees.
 Main varieties included Fuerte, Nabal and Hass, with some Hazzard, Zutano, Hellen and Mary Martin.
 They found Hass a "good consistent cropper, with fruit of very high quality, and a tree which is compact and tidy in growth".

-However, already the alternate bearing issue that still plagues the industry today was appearing.
+However, already the irregular bearing issue, that still challenges the industry today, was appearing.